 as a Congestion Management measure in accordance with section 10.

-No party may dispute First Gas’ decision either to enter into an Interruptible Agreement or to decline to do so.
+No Shipper has the right to require First Gas to enter into an Interruptible Agreement.

-An Interruptible Agreement may amend the Shipper’s TSA in relation to any number of the following (and only the following) matters:
+An Interruptible Agreement may vary the terms and conditions of the Code in relation to some or all of the following (and only the following) matters:

 definitions of: